-Many US labor historians see the first phase of the labor movement in terms of the struggles in the private sector that led to the labor legislation of the New Deal, described in Section 38.1 "A Brief History of Labor Legislation".
+Many US labor historians see the first phase of the labor movement in terms of the struggles in the private sector that led to the labor legislation of the New Deal, described in Section 31.1 "A Brief History of Labor Legislation".
 The second phase of the movement, post-World War II, saw less violent confrontation and more peaceful resolution of labor issues in collective bargaining.
 Yet right-to-work states in the southern part of the United States and globalization weakened the attractiveness of unions in the private sector.
 Right-to-work states provided a haven for certain kinds of manufacturing operations that wanted no part of bargaining with unions.
 Globalization meant that companies could (realistically) threaten to relocate outside the United States entirely.
-Unions in the public sector of the United States began to grow stronger relative to unions in the private sector: governments could not relocate as companies could, and over the last half century, there has been a gradual decline in private sector unionism and growth in public sector unionism.
+Unions in the private sector: governments could not relocate as companies could, and over the last half century, there has been a gradual decline in private sector unionism and growth in public sector unionism.

-38.1 A Brief History of Labor Legislation
+31.1 A Brief History of Labor Legislation